-Okay, so we're a little biased.
-We'd love you to come and stay in our Gourmet Farm Stay accommodation at Langdale Farm.
-It's a taste of rural life like you've never had before, the chance to stay on a tiny free range pig farm with real life gourmet farmers.
+We'd love you to come and stay with us in the Tamar Valley Gourmet Farm Stay at Langdale Farm.
+It's a taste of rural life , and the chance to stay on a tiny free range pig farm with real life gourmet farmers.

-We stock the fridge with goodies from Langdale Farm, and a tour of the farm to see the pigs being fed and chat to Oliver about the smokers is included in your stay.
-It's one of the most tranquil spots you'll find - and ideally placed as a base from which to explore in all directions.
-If you're looking for winery accomodation, your host Fiona Stocker works with the Tamar Valley Wine Route and can give you tips on which cellar doors will suit your particular taste.
-We're half an hour from Launceston, and from the National Parks and north coast beaches, historic towns like Westbury and Deloraine, and on the way to Cradle Mountain too.
-We get five star reviews from guests for the warmth of our welcome, and frequently have guests wishing they'd stayed for longer, once they realise just how much there is to explore in the Tamar, and what a lovely region it is.
+We stock the fridge with goodies from Langdale Farm, and include a tour of the farm to see the pigs being fed.
+Chat to Oliver about the smokers and perhaps see them in action.
+Tranquillity is guaranteed and we're ideally placed for exploring, especially if you're looking for winery accommodation.
+Your host Fiona Stocker works for the Tamar Valley Wine Route and will offer tips on which cellar doors will suit your particular taste.
+We're half an hour from Launceston, National Parks and north coast beaches, historic towns like Westbury and Deloraine, and on the way to Cradle Mountain too.
+We get five star reviews from guests who often wish they'd stayed for longer.
 We're also dog friendly.

 Low Heads Pilot Station